UC Blue Ash College

 You may also join the fitness center at the uptown campus for a fee.

 If UC is open during inclement weather, all faculty are expected to meet with their classes as scheduled.
 Do NOT cancel classes because you do not want students to venture out into the weather.
 This is a University decision and is not the decision of the faculty member.
 Plan ahead and leave home early if you anticipate treacherous driving, so you can get to class on time.
-If you absolutely cannot make it to campus, a cancellation notice should be posted on Canvas as well as emailed to all students in the class.
+If you absolutely cannot make it to campus, a cancellation notice should be posted on Canvas as well as emailed to all students in the class, and email Academic Support at baacdsup@mail.uc.edu.
 Make sure you are familiar with departmental policies.
-In many cases, your department chair will want you to also let them know you are cancelling class (see question below).
+You are also expected to notify your department chair to let them know you are cancelling class (see question below).

 Faculty are expected to meet with every scheduled class for the full contact hours on the schedule.
-For an emergency when class must be cancelled, call your departmental program coordinator.
-If your program coordinator is out, email baacdsup@ucmail.uc.edu. *(Note: We recommend that you keep the number of your program coordinator in your phone.)
-Email your department chair.
+For an emergency when class must be cancelled, contact your department chair and the Academic Support Team.
 Post an announcement on Canvas and email it to students in the class.
 Give students an alternative assignment over the material from that day.
 The procedures below are college-wide.
 Check with your department chair about any additional reporting requirements.

 Faculty do not have “vacation time” or “personal days.”
 You may not cancel a class for personal appointments.
 If you must miss a class due to conference attendance, you must consult with your department chair well before the event to make appropriate arrangements.
 This planned absence should be included in the schedule on your syllabus.